ankan17/learncwithme/_posts/c-tutorial-series/2017-08-12-making-decisions.md

 + There can be an if block without a corresponding else but not vice-versa.
 This will throw a syntax error.

-Let’s re-write the above program using if-else this time.
+Let's re-write the above program using if-else this time.

 ```c
 #include <stdio.h>